husamettinarabaci/rustExam/en/questions/section-09/question-82.md

-## 📚 Section: Modules and Visibility
+## 📘 Section: Structs I
-### 🔹 Category: Visibility
+### 🔹 Category: Struct Fields
-#### ❓ Question 82: Using `pub` for visibility
+#### ❓ Question 82: Accessing struct fields

-Write a Rust program that demonstrates the use of the `pub` keyword.
+Write a Rust program that demonstrates how to access fields of a struct.

-- Define a struct and a function as public in a module.
+- Define a struct named `Book` with fields `title` (String) and `pages` (u32).
-- Access them from outside the module.
+- Create an instance of `Book` and assign values to its fields.
+- Print the values of the fields to the terminal.

-🔧 **Task:** Show how to use the `pub` keyword for visibility in Rust.
+🔧 **Task:** Show how to access and print struct fields in Rust.